-If you, a friend or a family member are suffering from a traumatic or life-altering event and would like to find a path to a healthy, spirit-filled place on the other side of what seems like insurmountable problems, please contact us to schedule an initial call or appointment.
+If you, a friend, family member, colleague or client are suffering from a white collar criminal justice issue, are otherwise economy exiled, or are experiencing some other traumatic or life-altering event, and would like to find a path to a healthy, spirit-filled place on the other side of what seems like insurmountable problems, please contact us to schedule an initial call or appointment.

 Rev. Jeff Grant, J.D., M.Div.

 Co-founder/Minister, Progressive Prison Ministries, Inc., Greenwich CT & Nationwide

 Click here to read our article, “After Trauma: The Time for Spiritual Growth.”